iter8-tools/docs/docs/tutorials/abn/rewards.md

 # A/B/n Experiments with Rewards

-This tutorial describes how to to use Iter8 to evaluate two or more versions on an application or ML model to identify the "best" version according to some reward metrics(s).
+This tutorial describes how to use Iter8 to evaluate two or more versions on an application or ML model to identify the "best" version according to some reward metric(s).

 ## Assumptions